We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Balance bikes are also safer to move over uneven surfaces and more fun to ride.

 Typically, kids can hop on a balance bike from the age of 1.5 years to around the age of five.
-The ideal period to start riding a balance bike is between 1.5 and 2.5 years old, though.
+The ideal balance bike age is between 1.5 and 2.5 years old, though.
 However, balance bikes come in different sizes and fit children of all ages.

 Standover height on balance bikes is generally very low so kids can start riding from a very early age, basically as soon as they start walking on their own.
 The younger the better is the rule!